 Budgeting is a great skill to have, especially as a uni student.
 Try and set a budget that allows you to pay all of your necessary bills but also allows you to have some fun at the same time.
 Figure out how much you need to spend on rent, bills and food, and make sure you take into consideration how much you want to spend on entertainment and leisure while having the chance if possible to save money as well.

-A good rule is to incorporate the 50/20/30 budget rule, where you allocate 50% on needs, which includes rent and bills, 30% on wants, which includes entertainment and leisure and then putting away 20% to savings.
+A good rule is to incorporate the 50/20/30 budget rule, where you allocate 50 per cent on needs (which includes rent and bills), 30 per cent on wants (which includes entertainment and leisure), and 20% per cent to savings.
 This is a great plan that will allow you to manage your money in a responsible way while still incorporating the fun items you want to buy or things you want to do.